Best Plasma Cutters for Shop and Jobsite (2026 Buyer’s Guide)

 Rating: 4.4/5 (total: 71+)

-63A non‑touch pilot arc plasma cutter with drag‑cut support, dual‑voltage 110/220V operation, 3/4″ clean cut and 1″ severance capacity, and a 13 ft torch lead for portable shop use.
+63A non-touch pilot arc plasma cutter with drag-cut support, dual-voltage 110/220V, 3/4″ clean cut and 1″ severance capacity at 240V.
+LED controls with adjustable pilot-arc time and post-flow.
+Non-HF blowback start.

-You get a workhorse that sits between hobby gear and heavier industrial units.
+This workhorse sits between hobby gear and heavier industrial units.
 It’s built to give clean, repeatable cuts on mild steel and stainless while still being portable enough for a garage or small shop.
-The drag‑cut feature and non‑touch pilot arc make freehand and painted surface work easier, and the long torch lead keeps you flexible around a bench or table.
+The drag-cut feature and non-touch pilot arc make freehand and painted surface work easier, and the torch lead keeps you flexible around a bench or table.

 Run it on 240V when you need top performance, and plan for a solid air supply to get the best cut quality and duty cycle.